mantidproject/documents/Project-Management/ILL/Event_NeXus_ILL.md

 The following needs to be contained in the `NXevent_data` class:

  * `event_id` (size `NEvents`) - provides a way of mapping the event to the detector.
 This could be a detector ID, see below for further discussion.
  * `event_time_offset` (size `NEvents`) - a list of timestamps for each event.
 These are relative to the `event_time_zero` entry.
-In Mantid these are currently need to be in units of microsecond and of type Float32.
+In Mantid these are currently assumed to be in units of microsecond and of type Float32.
  * `event_time_zero` (size `NPulses`) - the start time of each pulse.
 This is given as an offset from an offset attribute on the entry, which is an ISO 8601 timestamp (e.g. `2018-03-25T12:08:37+02:00`).
 The units should be given, but Mantid currently assumes seconds (stored as 64-bit floating point).
  * `event_index` (size `NPulses`) - this gives an index into `event_id` and `event_time_offset` for when the current pulse started.
 For example if the first values are 0, 39, 89... then the first pulse corresponds to events 0 - 38 in `event_id` and `event_time_offset`, the second pulse 39 - 88 etc.

-Here `NEvents` it the number of neutron events, and NPulses is the number of pulses (could be chopper pulses, or just number of times a new `event_time_zero` is required to be written).
+Here `NEvents` it the number of neutron events, and `NPulses` is the number of pulses (could be chopper pulses, or just number of times a new `event_time_zero` is required to be written).

 The following is useful to have in the file, but not essential: